 The ministry of deacons, which was virtually inactive for a time in the Diocese of Atlanta, was re-established by the Rt.
 Rev. Frank Allan, eighth bishop of Atlanta, on the Feast of St. James of Jerusalem Oct.
 23, 1993, with the ordination of five deacons.

 Also referred to as the diaconate, this is a ministry of the bishop, who has appointed three deacons to oversee and support the deacon community as Archdeacons.
-They are the Venerable Carole Maddux, the Venerable Juan Sandoval, and the Venerable Janet Tidwell. ("The Venerable" is the formal way to address archdeacons.)
+They are the Venerable Carole Maddux, the Venerable Juan Sandoval, and the Venerable Janet Tidwell. ("The Venerable" is the formal way to address Archdeacons.)
 Dream a New World: Hearing a Deacon's Call

 A deacon is one of three distinct orders of ordained ministers (bishops, priests, deacons) in the Episcopal Church.
 Within the Anglican Communion (as in the Roman Catholic and Orthodox Churches) an individual becomes a deacon by being ordained by a bishop after having completed a course of study and formation.
 This is in contrast to other traditions that use the title for lay persons elected to responsible governing positions in their churches.